Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Body composition.
 Creatinine is a byproduct of muscle metabolism.
 Individuals with high muscle mass may display elevated creatinine without kidney impairment.
 Combined eGFR compensates for this bias through cystatin C.

 Physical activity.
 Intense exercise can transiently elevate creatinine.
-Cystatin C is not influenced by exertion.
+Cystatin C is far less sensitive to exertion: after a marathon it rises by 21% on average, against 41% for creatinine.
 Combined eGFR attenuates these fluctuations.

 In the Singular Formula